 - to communicate effectively with counsel and litigants through multiple and secure channels;

-- for Court staff to simultaneously manage both paper and digital documents in a single management system; and
+- for Court staff to manage both paper and digital documents in a single management system simultaneously; and

-In addition to the above, self-represented litigants brought 20% of the applications for leave to appeal in 2019, which represents a significant percentage of the Court’s filings.
-This underlies the continuous need for the Registry Branch to enhance its resources for self-represented litigants, as well as for enabling other Court staff to provide assistance as needed.
+In addition to the above, self-represented litigants brought 17% of the applications for leave to appeal in 2020, which represents a significant percentage of the Court’s filings.
+This underlies the continuous need for the Registry Branch to enhance its resources for self-represented litigants, whether the resources are maintained by Court staff or with external stakeholders, such as Pro Bono Ontario.

 The Court also continues to face heightened concerns about physical and information security, which must be balanced with the need to provide a secure environment in the context of the operational requirements of a Court which is accessible to the public.
 As well, when responding to demands by government for operational efficiencies by way of the consolidation of various services, the ORSCC must ensure the protection of judicial and institutional independence.